Refrigerator - Frost or Ice Crystals on Food in Freezer

 Frost Inside Packages or Containers:

-- Opening the freezer can cause warmer, moist air to enter the freezer.
-This may also become frost or ice crystals on packages as the air is cooled.
+Opening the freezer can cause warm, moist air to enter the freezer.
+This warm, moist air may become frost or ice crystals on packages as it condenses inside the cold freezer.

 Frost on Walls:

-- Ice crystals might result from a package of food or shelf preventing the freezer from sealing. check to be sure there are no food packages that are preventing the door or drawer from sealing against the cabinet.
+The formation of ice crystals, especially around the freezer door or drawer opening, might result from a package of food or a shelf preventing the freezer door or drawer from closing completely and sealing properly.
+Check to be sure there are no food packages or shelves preventing the door or drawer from sealing against the cabinet front.

-- For frost in the freezer, make sure all shelves, baskets and door bins are in their correct locations and do not prevent the freezer door or drawer from closing fully.
+For heavy frost in the freezer, make sure all shelves, baskets and door bins are in their correct locations and do not prevent the freezer door or drawer from closing fully.

-- Putting warm food in the freezer, especially uncovered will cause temporary frost or ice crystals.
+Putting warm food in the freezer, especially if uncovered, will cause a temporary build-up of frost or ice crystals.